How to Unblock a Shower Drain Without Chemicals

 Step 3.
 Pour in Baking Soda as well as Vinegar

-You can pour one cup of baking powder down your drain, followed by one cup white vinegar.
-Make sure to cover the drain immediately using a cloth or a rag to ensure the reaction doesn’t explode into chaos!
+You can pour one cup of baking powder down your drain, followed by a Cup of white vinegar.
+It is best to protect the drain immediately with a clean cloth or rag so that the reaction doesn’t go over the top!

 Step 4: Wait

-Wait for about 30 minutes as the mix performs its magic.
-There should be some sound and bubbling.
-That’s a sign that it’s working!
+Wait for about 30 minutes as the mix is at work.
+You should hear some fizzing and bubbling – this means it’s working!

-Remove the cover with care and flush the water with boiling.
-This will clear any debris left behind and allow your water to flow smoothly again.
+Remove the cover carefully and flush with boiling water.
+This will clear any debris that remains and ensure that your water is flowing smoother.

 Method 2: Wire Hanger

-Straighten a wire hanger as much as possible, leaving one end as it was in its original form.
+Straighten out the wire hanger as far as you can, but leave the other end as it was in its original form.

-Make a small hook at the end of the wire that you have just straightened.
+Create a small hook at the end of the wire you straightened.

-If you’re in possession of dry or wet vacuums the following method may be the best option for you.
+If you’re in possession of an upright vacuum that is dry and wet, this method might be for you.

-Set the vacuum in "liquids" as well as "wet" mode.
+Set the vacuum in "liquids" or "wet" mode.

-Overflow drains should be covered with the use of duct tape or a damp cloth to ensure the highest suction power.
+Cover any overflow drains with either duct tape or wet cloth to ensure maximum suction power.

 Step 3: Attach Hose to drain